GLIMS-RGI/rgitools/docs/dems.rst

 Data sources
 ------------

-Unfortunately, **there is no gap-free, global DEM available to date**.
 For most regions several data sources are available, each with various acquisition dates and data quality issues.
+Until recently there was no **gap-free, global DEM** available.
+This might have changed with the release of `Copernicus DEM GLO-90`_ but further analysis is still necessary to asses the quality and reliabilty of this DEM.
+Also the acquisition date of Copernicus DEM (2010-2015) differs from the target year 2000 of the current and the upcoming RGI outlines.

-As of today (Jan 08 2020), the data sources supported by OGGM/rgitools are:
+As of today (Feb 28 2020), the data sources supported by OGGM/rgitools are:

 - the `Shuttle Radar Topography Mission`_ (SRTM) 90m Digital Elevation Database v4.1
   freely available for all locations in the [60°S; 60°N] range.